Henry Lunn: Early life

+Personal life

+Lunn's marriage to Mary Ethel Moore, the daughter of a canon, produced four children: alpine skiing pioneer Arnold Lunn, writers Hugh Kingsmill Lunn and Brian Lunn, and a daughter who predeceased him.

 He wrote two autobiographical works: Chapters from My Life (1918) and Nearing Harbour (1934).
 He died at the Hospital of St John and St Elizabeth in St John's Wood.